-- 4) ten working days for spouses or partners in the event of the birth of a recognised child or in the event of adoption; - 5) four working days for the death of a first-degree blood relative or relative by marriage (i.e. father, mother, father-in-law, mother-in-law, son-in-law, daughter-in-law); - 6) five working days following the death of the spouse, the partner or a legitimate, natural or adopted child (of the employee or his/her partner); - 7) six working days for the employee's wedding or three working days for an employee's partnership with a maximum of 9 days for employees combining the two events with the same person; - 8) leave for end-of-life care in accordance with the provisions of Article L. 234-65 et seq. of the Luxembourg Labour Code;
+- 4) ten working days for spouses or partners in the event of the birth of a recognised child or in the event of adoption (pursuant to the conditions of Article L. 233-16 points 2 and 7 of the Luxembourg Labour Code); - 5) four working days for the death of a first-degree blood relative or relative by marriage (i.e. father, mother, father-in-law, mother-in-law, son-in-law, daughter-in-law); - 6) five working days following the death of the spouse, the partner or a legitimate, natural or adopted child (of the employee or his/her partner); - 7) six working days for the employee's wedding or three working days for an employee's partnership with a maximum of 9 days for employees combining the two events with the same person; - 8) one working day over an employment period of 12 months for reasons of force majeure associated with urgent family circumstances in the event of an illness or accident which renders essential the immediate presence of the employee (Article L. 233-16-point 9 of the Luxembourg Labour Code); - 9) leave of five days over an employment period of twelve months in order to give personal care or personal assistance to a family member (the son, the daughter, mother, father, spouse or partner) or to a person who lives in the same household as the employee and who needs considerable care or assistance for serious medical reasons which reduce his capability and autonomy, rendering the family member or the above-mentioned person incapable of compensating for or confronting autonomously physical, cognitive or psychological deficiencies or constraints or requirements associated with health, as certified by a doctor (Article L-233-16-point 10 of the Luxembourg Labour Code);